heptarch/heptarch.github.io/drafts/demon.md

 Susan as usual does not enter the Great Hall.
-Instead, she has resolved some disagreement with Professor Foster about birefringence (in her favour) and walks briskly from the student laboratory of University College to Eversholt Street.
+Instead, she has resolved some disagreement with Professor Foster about magnetism and birefringence, and walks briskly from the student laboratory of University College to Eversholt Street.
 She ducks into a culvert, unlocks a small service door, and lights the moderator lamp kept on a hook by the entrance.